grunka/fortuna/README.md

 ### Entropy sources

 For entropy sources I've selected several system dependant sources that are available to the Java runtime.
-In the current version there are [nine sources](entropy_sources).
+In the current version there are [nine sources][entropy_sources].
 For most of the values only the two least significant bytes are used which ensures that the values are fairly unpredictable even though they are polled often.

 [fortuna]: http://en.wikipedia.org/wiki/Fortuna_(PRNG)
 [ce]: http://www.schneier.com/book-ce.html